Entropy balancing is doubly robust: Simulations

-Although the Kang-Schafer example is artificial and is arguably not very likely to occur in practice, we make two comments here about entropy balancing in this unfavorable setting for doubly robust estimators: \begin{enumerate} \item If both $T$ and $Y$ models are misspecified, EB has smaller bias than the conventional ``IPW+DR" or ``CBPS+DR".
-So EB seems to be less affected by such unfavorable setting. \item When $T$ model is correct but $Y$ model is wrong (bottom-left panel in Figure \ref{fig:KS}), EB has the smallest variance among all estimators.
-This supports the conclusion of our efficiency comparison of IPW and EB in Section \ref{sec:efficiency}. \end{enumerate}
+Regarding Entropy Balancing (EB), we find that: \begin{enumerate} \item If both $T$ and $Y$ models are misspecified, EB has smaller bias than the conventional ``IPW+DR" or ``CBPS+DR".
+So EB seems to be less affected by such unfavorable setting. \item When $T$ model is correct but $Y$ model is wrong (bottom-left panel in Figures \ref{fig:KS-n200} and \ref{fig:KS-n1000}), EB has the smallest variance among all estimators.
+This supports the conclusion of our efficiency comparison of IPW and EB in Section \ref{sec:theoretical-properties}. \end{enumerate}

-Finally we want to notice that the same simulation setting is used in \citet{Tan2010} to study the performance of a number of doubly robust estimators.
-The reader can compare the Figure \ref{fig:KS} with the results there.
-Overall, the performance of Entropy Balancing is comparable to the best estimator in \citet{Tan2010}.
+Finally notice that the same simulation setting is used in \citet{Tan2010} to study the performance of a number of doubly robust estimators.
+The reader can compare the Figures \ref{fig:KS-n200} and \ref{fig:KS-n1000} with the results there.
+The performance of Entropy Balancing is comparable to the best estimator in \citet{Tan2010}.